-When visiting your visitors you may want to give them a small gift as a thank, such as flowers, chocolates, or whatever you think that they may like.
+When you visit your relations you may want to give them a small gift as a thank you, such as flowers, chocolates, or whatever you think that they may like.

 Reasons to ask your relatives:

-- They have certificates, records, photographs and other heirlooms that will help with your research.
+- They have certificates, records, photographs, and other heirlooms that will help with your research.

-Family occasions such as birthdays, Thanksgiving, Christmas or reunions are a great opportunity to ask your relatives for help.
+Family occasions such as birthdays, Thanksgiving, Christmas, or reunions are a great opportunity to ask your relatives for help.

-It surprises me as to the new information that my father has passed onto me as he remembers old stories and people.
+It surprises me as to the new information that my father has he passes onto me as he remembers old stories and people.
 I bet it even surprised him as well.